enkidevs/curriculum/javascript/ecmascript-2015/symbol/why-use-symbols-2.md

 ---
 ## Content

 Probably the primary use of symbols is to introduce changes into EcmaScript.
-We can see this in action with `iterator`s.
+We can see this in action with *iterators*.

 `Symbol.iterator` is used to identify something that can be iterated over.
 It is used by language features such as `for of` loops to understand how to work with an object.

-Don't worry too much about what the below code does just understand we are using a special inbuilt (referred to as well known) symbol to access the iterator functionality:
+Don't worry too much about what the below code does just understand we are using a special built-in (referred to as well known) symbol to access the iterator functionality:

 ```javascript
 let p = ["alex", "bill", "john"];